Koloman Brenner

-Koloman Brenner (born 28 May 1968) is a German-Hungarian linguist, politician, associate professor.
+Koloman Brenner (born 28 May 1968) is a Hungarian linguist, politician, and associate professor.
 He belongs to the ethnic German community of Hungary.
-Between 2014 and 2017 he was the Deputy Director of the German Institute of the Faculty of Humanities at Eötvös Loránd University.
-His research fields are; the phonetics and phonology of German language, German and comparative dialectology, minority languages and multilingualism.
-He is an active participant of German public life in Hungary.
+Between 2014 and 2017, he was the Deputy Director of the German Institute of the Faculty of Humanities at Eötvös Loránd University.
+His research fields are the phonetics and phonology of the German language, German and comparative dialectology, minority languages, and multilingualism.
+He is an active participant in German public life in Hungary.
 He has been a Member of Parliament since 2018, and he is also a member of the Parliamentary Assembly of the Council of Europe.
-He has been Deputy Speaker of the Hungarian National Assembly since 2020.
+He served as Deputy Speaker of the Hungarian National Assembly from 2020 to 2022.

 Early life

 He was born into an ethnic German family in Sopron.
 He finished his primary and secondary school studies in his hometown.
-In 1986 he earned his high school graduation from Széchenyi István Grammar School.
-He began his university studies in 1987 in history and German language at the József Attila University of Szeged, where he graduated as a high school teacher in 1992, and two year, earned his doctorate.
+In 1986, he earned his high school diploma from Széchenyi István Grammar School.
+He began his university studies in 1987 in history and German language at the József Attila University of Szeged, where he graduated as a high school teacher in 1992 and after two years, earned his doctorate.

 For three years after his graduation he taught nationality knowledge at Benedek Elek Nursery College of Sopron, between 1995 and 1997 he worked as a teaching assistant at the Dániel Berzsenyi College of Szombathely at the German Language and Literature Department, then as an adjunct.
 In 1997, he started to teach at the University of Veszprém, where he was a senior adjunct at the Department of German Language and Literature.
-In 1999 he left Veszprém and started his doctoral studies at the German Doctoral School of Eötvös Loránd University.
-In addition, he worked at Faculty of Humanities of the Eötvös Loránd University as an adjunct professor at the German Institute.
+In 1999, he left Veszprém and started his doctoral studies at the German Doctoral School of Eötvös Loránd University.
+In addition, he worked at the Faculty of Humanities of the Eötvös Loránd University as an adjunct professor at the German Institute.
 He was appointed university docent in 2007 and habilitated in 2010.
-Between 2011 and 2015, he was Deputy Strategic Dean of the Faculty of Arts, and from 2012 to 2016 he was a member of the University Senate.
+Between 2011 and 2015, he was Deputy Strategic Dean of the Faculty of Arts, and from 2012 to 2016, he was a member of the University Senate.
 Between 2014 and 2017 he held the position of Deputy Director of Eötvös Loránd University, Faculty of Arts, German Institute.
-In addition to his work in Hungary, he was guest lecturer and researcher at a number of German and Austrian universities (Greifswald, Bonn, Vienna, Tübingen, Marburg, Regensburg).
+In addition to his work in Hungary, he was a guest lecturer and researcher at a number of German and Austrian universities (Greifswald, Bonn, Vienna, Tübingen, Marburg, Regensburg).

-In 2002 he defended his PhD thesis.
+In 2002, he defended his PhD thesis.
 He became a member of the Linguistics Committee of the Hungarian Academy of Sciences.
-He is also a member of several scientific associations: Hungarian Germanist Association, International German Dialectological Society (Central German Dialectological Society), Central European German Association (Mitteleuropäischer Germanistenverband), German Central, Eastern, and South-East Europe Central-research scientific adviser, University of Regensburg.
-He is also a board member of the international editorial board of the online magazine INTRALINEA and member of chairman committee of the publisher of Wiener Sprachblatt.
-He publishes his scientific publications in Hungarian, German and English.
+He is also a member of several scientific associations: Hungarian Germanist Association, International German Dialectological Society (Central German Dialectological Society), Central European German Association (Mitteleuropäischer Germanistenverband), German Central, Eastern, and South-East Europe Central-Research Scientific Adviser, University of Regensburg.
+He is also a board member of the international editorial board of the online magazine INTRALINEA and a member of the chairman's committee of the publisher of Wiener Sprachblatt.
+He publishes his scientific publications in Hungarian, German, and English.